outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - aligning layers like double entendres
             - calling him a 'magician' bc they have a function of 'hiding scarves' which is similar to 'tucking a tie' bc 'tucking' has a related output of 'hiding'
         - defeating the purpose/self-defeating
-          - listing all the manipulations youre using while using them to the target
+          - listing all the manipulations youre using, while using them, to the target
         - false dignity/over-generousity
           - calling him a 'international man of mystery' bc its a very dignified way to portray having mysterious fashion habits that defy analysis from subject matter experts
           - 'he must be doing it to scare away women bc theyre always chasing him'